-- This may be any member of the sponsoring organization authorized by the organization to apply.
-The Sponsor must be 18 years of age and available to work closely with County staff throughout the process, attend the event and provide a cell phone number for day of the event
+- The Applicant must be 18 years of age and available to work closely with County staff throughout the process, attend the event and provide a cell phone number for day of the event

 - The application process begins with submitting of a fully-completed application.
 Intake of the application does not imply approval or confirmation of the request.

-- All required documents must be included with the application, along with the $25 non-refundable application fee made payable to Treasurer of Chester County.
+- All required documents must be included with the application, along with the $25 non-refundable application fee paid through our electronic system

-- A non-refundable $25 application fee must accompany the application at time of submission.
-This includes two (2) one hour meetings with a County representative to discuss event coordination.
+- A non-refundable $25 application fee must be paid electronically with the submission of the application.
 Additional fees (below) will apply based on the scale of the event.
-Rates are for non-profit organizations; commercial groups pay next higher category.
+Rates are for non-profit organizations; commercial groups additional fees may apply.

-- All costs incurred by the County in conjunction with the event (i.e. staff support/supervision, equipment, supplies, etc.) shall be reimbursed in full upon receipt of a fully executed SETA from the County.
+- All costs incurred by the County in conjunction with the event (i.e. staff support/supervision, equipment, supplies, etc.) shall be reimbursed in full.

 R = Resident Rate; NR = Non-Resident Rate